cheznic/DevOps-with-Terraform/first-ec2/README.md

 Plan: 1 to add, 0 to change, 0 to destroy.
 ```
-Terraform update will create the ec2.
+Terraform apply will create the ec2.

 ```bash
 $ terraform apply